Gibson is one of Hamilton’s greatest under-rated, under-valued neighbourhoods.

 Different perspective from another Gibson-raised journalist

 Gibson-raised journalism professor Paul Benedetti laments the hard times the neighbourhood has come across in this 2009 column.
-I think he’s a little too gloomy, but he’s perspective is shaped by the eastern half of Gibson and mine the western half.
+I think he’s a little too gloomy, but his perspective is shaped by the eastern half of Gibson and mine the western half.
 It probably doesn’t surprise readers of this blog that the dividing line of our “worlds” is a one-way truck route and overhead hydro transmission towers.

 For a time, I lived at Wilson and Chestnut in the western half of Gibson, but I gravitated to my old haunts on the east side.